Search This Blog

 • In Proactive strategy of risk management, risks are identified, analyzed, and planned for before they occur.

-• The team develops risk management plans, including mitigation and contingency strategies.
+• The team develops risk management plans, including mitigation and contingency plans.
 This minimizes damage and increases project stability.

 👉 Example: The project team that anticipates a key developer leave.